Fleet Air Arm: F-35B Lightning II

+Under plans confirmed in the 2025 defence review, the Fleet Air Arm and Royal Air Force plan to acquire 47 F-35B aircraft by 2026, increasing to 62 F-35B airframes by 2033.
+These numbers were somewhat lower than originally envisaged due to a decision made in the review to acquire 12 non-carrier capable F-35A aircraft to serve in training and tactical nuclear-strike roles, rather than additional F-35Bs.

 Training

 Four types of fixed wing aircraft are operated by the FAA for training purposes: Pilot Grading is carried out using the Grob Tutor T1.
-Elementary Flying Training is then conducted on the Grob Prefect T1.
+Elementary flying training is then conducted on the Grob Prefect T1.
 From there, pilots are streamed to either Rotary or Fast-Jet.

 Observer grading and training is done using four Beechcraft Avenger T1 before observers join their frontline aircraft.

 Rotary

 Today the largest section of the FAA is the rotary wing section.
 Pilots designated for rotary wing service train under No. 1 Flying Training School at RAF Shawbury.
 The school is a tri-Service organisation consisting of civilian and military instructors (including Naval instructors and a Naval Air Squadron) that take the student from basic flying through to more advanced flying such as instrument flying, navigation, formation and captaincy.

 Its aviators fly one of four types of helicopters:

 Commando Merlin

 The HC4/4A AW101 Merlin (nicknamed "Junglie Merlin") serves as a medium lifter and troop transporter in support of the Royal Marines.
 The FAA received the Merlin HC3/HC3A fleet from the RAF, replacing the Commando Sea King in September 2014.
 These have been marinised and replaced with HC4s/HC4As, under the Merlin Life Sustainment Programme (MLSP) that was placed on contract in December 2013.